High Tech: Identifying Lost Pets With Microchips

 Where can I get my pet microchipped?

 Many veterinarians and some animal shelters implant microchips for a small fee.
-This is done with a large-bore needle and doesn't require anesthesia.
 But—and this is very important—just getting a microchip isn't enough—you also need to register your pet with the microchip company.

 How do I register my pet?